ABOUT CAITLIN HULCUP

 Caitlin Hulcup made her European debut at the Wiener Staatsoper in 2004 as Enriquetta I Puritani and has since appeared at many leading opera houses internationally, including Royal Opera House London, Bolshoi Theatre Moscow, Deutsche Staatsoper Berlin, Theatre an der Wien, Maggio Musicale Fiorentino, Bayerische Staatsoper Munich, and Palau de Les Arts Valencia.

 She regularly appears in oratorio, concert, and Lieder recitals, and her operatic repertoire features major roles by Handel, Mozart and Strauss.
-Caitlin has been conducted by Zubin Mehta in Valencia and Florence, as Donna Elvira: Don Giovanni and as Octavian: Der Rosenkavalier.
+Caitlin has been conducted by Zubin Mehta in Valencia and Florence, as Donna Elvira (Don Giovanni) and as Octavian (Der Rosenkavalier).
 She has also appeared as Octavian in Moscow with Vassily Sinaisky and in Beijing with Sebastian Lang Lessing.
-As Rosina: Il Barbiere di Siviglia, Caitlin sang at the Wiener Staatsoper with Yves Abel and with Jean- Christoph Spinosi and she has sung Sesto, La Clemenza di Tito with Benjamin Bayl, in Taipei.
-Caitlin performed her first Idamante: Idomeneo with Tobias Ringborg for Garsington Opera and as Meg Page: Falstaff she has appeared at Theatre des Champs Elysees with Daniele Gatti and Alain Altinoglu.

-Outstanding among her orchestral engagements have been Beethoven's 9th Symphony with Gustavo Dudamel in Venezuela, Mahler’s Knaben Wunderhorn at the Sydney Opera House with Mark Wigglesworth, Mozart’s ‘Great’ Cmin Mass with Jeremie Rhorer in Hamburg, and Beethoven's Missa Solemnis with Martin Haselböck and the Wiener Akademie.
-She has also performed Mahler's 2nd Symphony with the SSO and chief conductor David Robertson and the Angel in Elgar's The Dream of Gerontius with David Parry.
+Outstanding among her orchestral engagements have been Beethoven's 9th Symphony with Gustavo Dudamel in Venezuela, Mahler’s Knaben Wunderhorn at the Sydney Opera House with Mark Wigglesworth, Mozart’s ‘Great’ C Minor Mass with Jeremie Rhorer in Hamburg, and Beethoven's Missa Solemnis with Martin Haselböck and the Wiener Akademie.

-Her background of study includes a BMus in violin and a quartet scholarship to the Banff Center for the Arts in Canada.
-She worked as a casual player in the West Australian Symphony Orchestra and began to sing with the West Australian Opera Chorus and was selected for the WA Opera Young Artists programme.
-As the winner of two Opera Foundation Australia scholarships; the Covent Garden National Opera Studio Award and the Vienna State Opera Award, she was able to move to Europe.
-Following her MMus degree in voice at the Victorian College of the Arts, Caitlin trained at the National Opera Studio in London with distinguished voice teacher Professor Janice Chapman OA.
+Caitlin received a BMus in violin and a quartet scholarship to the Banff Center for the Arts in Canada.
+After beginning to sing with the West Australian Opera Chorus, she was selected for the WA Opera Young Artists programme.
+She then completed her MMus degree in voice at the Victorian College of the Arts.

 • Free admission.